MicrosoftDocs/entra-docs/docs/includes/definitions/entra-offerings.md

 ms.custom: Identity-Managed-Definition
 ---

-Microsoft Entra ID is available in several licensing options that allow you to choose the package best suited to your needs.
-You can get detailed information about each option at the [Microsoft Entra ID pricing page.](https://www.microsoft.com/security/business/microsoft-entra-pricing).
+Microsoft Entra is available in several licensing options that allow you to choose the package best suited to your needs.
+You can get detailed information about each option at the [Microsoft Entra pricing page.](https://www.microsoft.com/security/business/microsoft-entra-pricing).

 - **Microsoft Entra ID Free** - Included with Microsoft cloud subscriptions such as Microsoft Azure, Microsoft 365, and others.
 - **Microsoft Entra ID P1** - Microsoft Entra ID P1 is available as a standalone product or included with Microsoft 365 E3 for enterprise customers and Microsoft 365 Business Premium for small to medium businesses.